Syn4z/LFAF-Labs/reports/ReportLab2.md

 ## Implementation description

-* Made rules for each grammar type on the Chomsky classification.
+Made rules for each grammar type on the Chomsky classification.
+The function starts by checking if the grammar is a Type 3 grammar by iterating over all non-terminals and productions of the grammar, and checking if each production satisfies the conditions of a regular grammar.
+If the grammar is not Type 3, the function proceeds to check if it is a Type 2 grammar by verifying with the precedent steps and so on until the Type 1.
+If it's not even Type 1, the grammar is classified as Type 0 and if the grammar don't fit any of the rules, or it's invalid it returns Type None.

 ```
     ...